The Silhouette Cameo 3 is the newest machine I’ve reviewed from Silhouette, replacing the popular and much-beloved Silhouette Cameo 2.

 I’ll explain in detail what makes the Cameo 3 the best machine from Silhouette so far.

-I’ll run through the 5 best new features of the Cameo 3, and then I’ll cover the few major issues it has.
+Not only will I highlight the 5 best new features of the Cameo 3, but I’ll also cover the few major issues it has.

 2018 Silhouette Cameo 3 overview